Leafwing-Studios/asm-docs/docs/signals/decisions.md

 3. Select the highest value as the unit's **intention.**
 4. If there are no pressing needs or active push / pull signals, the unit wanders.

-Once an intention has been determined:

-1. The intention persists until the task has been completed, or has been overridden.
+Once an intention has been determined, the intention persists until the task has been completed, or has been overridden.
-   1. Needs override wants, which override wandering.
+Needs override wants override wandering.
-2. The unit checks to see if the appropriate action can be performed while in the current tile.
-   1. If yes, it performs that action.
-   2. If not, a **direction** is chosen, based on which adjacent, empty tile contains the highest concentration of the appropriate signal.

-When selecting a direction, negative perceptions are summed, then subtracted from the corresponding tile.
-This helps units avoid bad paths, which contain excessive congestion, dead allies or dangerous hazards.
+# Competing wants

 # Tolerances